Ash258/Shovel-Ash258/README.md

 - Naming
     - All manifests should use `CamelCase` with first uppercase character.
         - Unless it's some programming related manifest.
-            - Docker, blisk, pwsh, ...
+            - docker, blisk, pwsh, ...
 - Bins and Shortcuts
     - Use Backslashes
     - Do not include `$dir`.
     - Do not create bin for GUI applications.
         - Only use bin for CLIs.
+            - Unless GUI application have argument handler.
+                - Code, ...
 - Persisting
     - Do not include `$dir`.
-    - Persising file does not exists after unpacking / installing.
+    - If persising file does not exists after unpacking / installing.
         - Use this block in `pre_install` or `installer > script`:
             - Available via vscode snippet: `persistCheck`